Groups and panes

 • Key bindings: You may define key bindings that will only activate when you type that sequence while attached to any descendant of that group.

-• Parameters: A key-value store that can be interacted with using cy/get and cy/set.
+• Parameters: A key-value store that can be interacted with using param/get and param/set.
 Parameters are used both to configure aspects of cy and also to create any functionality you desire by storing state in cy's tree.

 The node tree